LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 Yet, after the release of Functions, a lingering question remains:

-**Are Direct Requests still viable?**
+### Are Direct Requests still viable?

 We would argue that they are.

 Make no mistake: Chainlink Functions is a monumental enhancement for off-chain computation and data retrieval, and we believe that Web3 teams should consider using Functions if and when applicable.

 > *Disclaimer: All views below are strictly our own, and not the views or opinions of Chainlink Labs.
-As a community-based Chainlink node operations team with extensive [Chainlink Direct Request service offerings](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing), we acknowledge our potential bias in writing on this topic.
+As a community-based Chainlink node operations team with extensive [Chainlink Direct Request service offerings](/services/direct-request-jobs/Jobs-and-Pricing), we acknowledge our potential bias in writing on this topic.
 In that vein, we promise to be as objective as possible in assessing the relevance of both approaches.*

 While Chainlink Functions reigns supreme in many ways to the traditional Direct Request model, there are pros and cons to each approach.
 Having a nuanced understanding acknowledges the fact that Direct Requests can still be a relevant option for off-chain data data retrieval and computation, depending on your use case.

 Our objective here is to illuminate this choice for Web3 developers, who might be faced with the challenge of selecting one over the other.

-**Let's begin by examining Chainlink Direct Requests (Any API):**
+## **Chainlink Direct Requests (Any API)**: Pros and Cons

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/ay4rXZhAefs?si=Rat05_PI4LfNU1dJ" title="Requesting data from a Chainlink oracle using Any API (Direct) Requests" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>